 Imagine a typical day: without a VELA Chair, a senior might struggle with standing from a seated position or fatigue easily when completing household tasks.
 With the chair, they experience a sense of dignity and freedom, conserving energy and enhancing safety.

 While VELA is not the only mobility solution available, its design specifically supports aging in place by emphasizing comfort and practicality for daily living.
-Seniors now have access to adaptive, technology-driven mobility aids personalized to their needs, including predictive assistance and remote customization.[5]
-Alongside smart home systems and remote health monitoring,[1] these solutions can delay or prevent the need for relocation to a nursing home, allowing for greater independence and improved quality of life.
+Seniors now have access to adaptive, technology-driven mobility aids personalized to their needs, including predictive assistance, remote customization, and AI-enhanced safety alerts.[5][3]
+With smart home systems and wearable health monitors, individuals and caregivers can delay or prevent the need for institutional care while maintaining greater independence.
 For more details, explore options that cater to aging at home while reinforcing safety and autonomy.
 Discover more about mobility chairs supporting independent living.

 References